Itvisors/mendix-DataTables/README.md

 #### Column visibility

+- _Visible columns_ - Optional, ignored if Allow column visibility is turned on.
+If specified, only the columns for which the index is listed here will be shown.
+Separate values using a comma.
+The first column has index 0.
 - _Allow column visibility_ - When turned on, the user can choose which columns to display
 - _Columns button caption_ - Caption of the columns button, translatable
 - _Button class_ - Optional.
 Additional classes to put on the button.
 When placing the button together with other buttons, be sure to put at least mx-button on it.